 Shipping from the State of North Carolina to Montana

-During the Continental Congress, North Carolina was the first state to instruct its delegates to vote for independence from the British crown.
-Following the Revolutionary War, North Carolina developed an extensive slave plantation system and became a major exporter of cotton and tobacco, although the slave population remained relatively small compared to that of other southern states.
-Despite no major battles being fought in the state, North Carolina sent more recruits to fight for the Confederacy than any other rebel state.
-In 1903, the state became the site of the first manned self-propelled airplane flight when the Wright brothers took off from a cliff near Kitty Hawk.
-The statehood was given to North Carolina on November 21, 1789.
-The state motto is Esse Quam Videri (“To Be Rather Than to Seem”).
+North Carolina was the first state to demand its delegates to vote for independence from the British.
+This happened during the Continental Congress.
+The state developed a vast slave plantation system after the revolutionary war.
+It went on to become a chief exporter of tobacco and cotton.
+However, the slave population in North Carolina stayed relatively small in comparison to other southern states.
+Although no significant battles were fought in the state, North Carolina had more recruits fighting for the Confederacy than all other rebel states.
+North Carolina became the first place to have the first manned self-propelled aircraft flight in 1903.
+This took place when the Wright brothers took a flight off from a cliff near Kitty Hawk.

-It is bordered by Virginia to the north, the Atlantic Ocean to the east, Georgia and South Carolina to the south, and Tennessee to the west.
-Raleigh is the state’s capital and Charlotte is its largest city.
+The state has borders with Virginia to the north and Tennessee to the west.
+It also has Georgia and South Carolina to the south and the Atlantic Ocean to the east.
+Raleigh is the state’s capital, and Charlotte is its biggest city.

 Shipping to the State of North Carolina to Montana